-- A. Available Products: Subject to compliance with requirements, products that may be incorporated into the Work include, but are not limited to, the following: - B. Louver Slats: Vinyl recommended by producer for type of use and finish indicated; with crowned profile and radiused corners. - 1.
-Verify availability of louver widths with manufacturers. - 2.
-Nominal Slat Width: 1 inch (25 mm) for miniblinds. - 3.
-Nominal Slat Thickness: Not less than 0.006 inch (0.15 mm). - 4.
-Slat Finish: White - C. Headrail/Valance: Decorative, integrated headrail/valance not requiring a separate valance or end brackets for finished appearance; formed steel or extruded aluminum; long edges returned or rolled; fully enclosing operating mechanisms. - D. Bottom Rail: Formed-steel or extruded-aluminum tube, sealed with plastic or metal capped ends with enclosed and protected ladders and tapes to prevent their contact with sill.

-- E. Tilt Control: Consisting of enclosed worm gear mechanism and linkage rod, for the following operation: - F. Lift Operation: Manual & cordless; holds at any position in ascending or descending travel.
+- A. Available Manufacturers: Subject to compliance with requirements, manufacturers offering products that may be incorporated into the Work include, but are not limited to, the following: - B. Manufacturers: - 1.
+Horizontal Louver Blinds, Aluminum Louver Slats: Steve's Blinds Economy, Color selected by owner - C. Headrail/Valance: Decorative, integrated headrail/valance not requiring a separate valance or end brackets for finished appearance; formed steel or extruded aluminum; long edges returned or rolled; fully enclosing operating mechanisms. - D. Bottom Rail: Formed-steel or extruded-aluminum tube, sealed with plastic or metal capped ends with enclosed and protected ladders and tapes to prevent their contact with sill. - E. Tilt Control: Consisting of enclosed worm gear mechanism and linkage rod, for the following operation: - F. Lift Operation: Manual, cord lock; locks pull cord to stop blind at any position in ascending or descending travel.